basicallydan/danhough.com/_posts/2014-03-10-single-var-pattern-rant.markdown

 ![Chrome Dev Tools Code Navigation Toolbar](/img/single-var-dev-tools-1.png)

 Let's focus on the orange-circled button first.
 This little guy is called the **'Step Over'** button, and what he does it takes you from one line to the next line.
 If there's an error while going from the current line to the next line, it'll highlight that problem!
-Let's say that there's a problem on Line 4 in this screenshot from Dev Tools because the argument `doWork` is a function that is producing some unexpected behaviour:
+Let's say that there's a problem on line 4 in this screenshot from Dev Tools because the argument `doWork` is a function that is producing some unexpected behaviour:

 ![Breakpoint at line 2](/img/single-var-dev-tools-2.png)

-So we have a breakpoint at Line 2 which is currently where we're at.
+So we have a breakpoint at line 2 which is currently where we're at.
 We know there's something wrong with the `doWork` function, and for argument's sake let's say we can't easily find it in the code.
 So to have a look inside that function we're gonna use the button highlighted with a blue circle in the first image: the **'Step Into'** button.
 But first, we need to **Step Over** a couple of times.
 So, let's click **Step Over**.
-What we expect to happen is to go to Line 3 after the first click, and Line 4 after the second.
+What we expect to happen is to go to line 3 after the first click, and Line 4 after the second.

 ![Goes straight to error](/img/single-var-dev-tools-3.png)

 Well, that's a shame.
 What we see here is Dev Tools interpreting the whole thing as one line for the purposes of stepping over.

-I will say, though, at *least* Dev Tools identifies that the error is on Line 4.
+I will say, though, at *least* Dev Tools identifies that the error is on line 4.
 It's just annoying when debugging someone else's code - or even your own - if you can't step into a function they're using, especially when it's been passed in as an argument.

 ### Prone to errors